-Consulting Services to provide project management services for the ARPA project. \$95,984 of the project funding has been obligated or expended.
+Consulting Services to provide project management services for the ARPA project.
+100% of the funds for the project have been obligated or expended.

-Use of Evidence: This section is not applicable to this project per Treasury Reporting Guidance.
+Use of Evidence: Per Treasury Reporting Guidance, this section is not applicable to this project.

-Performance Report All of the ARPA funds are used in compliance with federal regulations.
+All the ARPA funds are used in compliance with federal regulations.